Glen Eira says no to family violence

-The Glen Eira Family Violence Prevention Action Plan 2017–2018 outlines Council’s approach to the prevention of family violence.
-It works toward a vision for Glen Eira as a safe, healthy and inclusive community, that is free from violence.
+The Glen Eira Family Violence Prevention Action Plan outlines Council’s approach to the prevention of family violence and violence against women and their children.
+It works toward a vision for Glen Eira as a safe, healthy and inclusive community that is free from all forms of family violence.

-Glen Eira’s Family Violence Prevention Action Plan aligns with Council’s signed commitment to the partnership Preventing Violence Together — A Strategy for the Southern Metropolitan Region 2016–2021 (WHISE 2016).
+Glen Eira’s Family Violence Prevention Action Plan is based on Council’s signed commitment to a regional partnership to prevent violence against women and their children involving more than 30 partners that have made a pledge of commitment to work together under the Preventing Violence Together — A Strategy for the Southern Metropolitan Region 2016–2021 (WHISE 2016).

 The Action Plan provides a range of objectives and actions that Council will implement to support the prevention of family violence and its impact as an employer, as a community leader and as a service provider.
 It will provide targeted activities that address family violence through the work place, the community and the home.

 Glen Eira Family Violence Prevention Action Plan 2018–2019(PDF, 3MB)

 Where to go for help

 If you are in danger call the Police on 000 (Triple Zero) immediately.
 The police can issue a Safety Notice, which means a person who is being violent must leave the home for up to 72 hours.